 - The Prize rewards books that best contribute to making science more accessible to public adult audiences.
 Judges will look for books they deem stimulating, engaging, clear, accessible, and high-quality.
 These books might challenge people’s views that science is too difficult, boring, or inaccessible.

 - The judges’ interpretation of “popular science books” excludes books published primarily for scientific, professional or specialist audiences and pure reference works including encyclopedias, educational textbooks, and descriptive books.
 The judges’ decision on the eligibility of an entry is final.

 - Books in the same series may be judged together or separately, at the sole discretion of the judges.

-- The first publication in English must have been between 1 October 2017 and 30 September 2018 inclusive for all books entered.
+- The first publication in English must have been between 1 July 2018 and 30 September 2019 inclusive for all books entered.
+Books which were first published between 1 July 2018 and 30 September 2018 may only be submitted on the condition that they were not submitted for the Insight Investment Science Books Prize 2018.
 The only exceptions are for any books in which:

 i.
 Any member of the judging panel has a direct involvement, which may be deferred for consideration in the following year.

 ii.
 The Chair of Judges has agreed prior to submission that there have been extenuating circumstances.

 - Books entered must be in the English language

 - Books entered which haven’t been published yet are eligible as long as preview copies of the book (proof or manuscripts) are available by 11 April 2019.
 Uncorrected proofs, manuscripts or PDF sections of the book are acceptable as a preview copy, providing that the final versions are sent to the Royal Society before June 2019.
 Books that are in the process of being reprinted at the time of entry (e.g.:- as paperback when originally published as hardback) are acceptable.